LATC/EU-data-cloud/institutions/Eurostat/parser/README.md

 	Download the dictionaries from the [Bulk Download Page](http://epp.eurostat.ec.europa.eu/NavTree_prod/everybody/BulkDownloadListing?sort=1&file=dic%2Fall_dic.zip) and uncompress it into the `dicPath` directory.
 Currently, the script donot handle multi-lingual representation of dictionaries.
 So its preferable to execute the script on only one of the language (e.g. all dictionaries exists in dir `en/`).
 	Make sure the target directories (e.g. dicPath,outputPath)exists before executing the script.

+## Example
+* The best way to test the RDFication process is to use `Main.sh` script.
+You are required to download the *.zip file(s) in a directory before running the script.
+* Change the directory path variable `FILES` in the `Main.sh` to your directory which contains the .zip files.
+* You can also change the `unCompressPath` , `dsdPath` and `dataPath` variables to your desired directory paths.
+Make sure that the directories *exists* before running the script.
+* How to run : `sh Main.sh`

 ## License

 The software provided in this repository is Open Source.